|

 out of aryanizing people.
 Facts, which will the large banks

+still want to keep silent.
 The author documents, who the banks took

 profit in many different ways by disfranchisement, expropriation